 About us (History)

-The Torre Colonna Guest House by Piazza Venezia in the heart of Rome occupies the defensive tower of the same name that was built by the noble Colonna family in the middle of the 13th century.
+The Torre Colonna Boutique Residence by Piazza Venezia in the heart of Rome occupies the defensive tower of the same name that was built by the noble Colonna family in the middle of the 13th century.

 The tower stood at the edge of the family’s extensive Rome city centre residence and served to help defend the property amid tumultuous times.